Data Export: CSV

 Asset Hip Name

-When selected, this option will label the hip bone data as Asset_Name:Asset_Name (e.g., Skeleton:Skeleton).
+When selected, the hip bone data is labeled as Asset_Name:Asset_Name (e.g., Skeleton:Skeleton).
 When unselected, the exported data will use the classic Motive naming convention of Asset_Name:Hip (e.g., Skeleton:Hip).

 Rotation Type